-This Blog post is going to start covering frequently asked questions concerning customers or Duffy boat owners alike that are currently running the Delta Q Battery Charger in their Duffy boat.
-If you are looking to purchase a Duffy Boat battery Charger you can follow the links below.
-Currently available in the Delta Q QuiQ Series is a 36 volt Duffy boat charger and a 48 volt Duffy boat charger
+This Blog post is going to address some frequently asked questions from Duffy boat owners that are currently running the Delta Q battery charger.
+If you are looking to purchase a Duffy Boat battery charger you can follow the links below.
+Currently available in the Delta Q QuiQ Series is a 36 volt charger and a 48 volt charger.

 On Wed, Sep 27, 2017 at 7:36 AM, Steve wrote:

 I have a question about my charging unit on my Duffy Electric Boat.
 Would the charging indicator light show a solid green if the battery compartment filled with water and the batteries had been totally submerged in water for three days or would it show a blinking green or red or nothing at all?

 On Wed, Sep 27, 2017 at 7:52 AM, Pete wrote:

 Wow!
 Interesting question.
 Actually we do not know-we never had the opportunity to determine what would happen in that situation.
 The green light by manufacturers specifications represents a charge complete status.
 Flashing indicators will mean there is some kind of fault.
 The easiest way to determine if the batteries have shorted out and you can’t determine by a visual alone is to put a volt meter on them.
 Check voltage and then load test each with a load tester that can reach the advertised Ah rating on the battery.
 In your Duffy boat you probably have a bunch of 6 volt batteries which are usually between 220-230Ah each.
 The most common is the Trojan T-105 which is a 225 Ah battery.